Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `num_http_threads` (Homestead) - determines the number of HTTP worker threads that will be used to process requests.
 Defaults to 50 times the number of CPU cores on the system.
 * `impu_cache_ttl` - the number of seconds for which Homestead will cache the SIP Digest from a Multimedia-Auth-Request.
 Defaults to 0, as Sprout does enough caching to ensure that it can handle an authenticated REGISTER after a challenge, and subsequent challenges should be rare.
 * `hss_reregistration_time` - determines how many seconds should pass before Homestead sends a Server-Assignment-Request with type RE_REGISTRATION to the HSS.
 (On first registration, it will always send a SAR with type REGISTRATION).
 This determines a minimum value - after this many seconds have passed, Homestead will send the Server-Assignment-Request when the next REGISTER is received.
 Note that Homestead invalidates its cache of the registration and iFCs after twice this many seconds have passed, so it is not safe to set this to less than half of `reg_max_expires`.

-To change one of these settings:

-* Modify the configuration file
-* Run `sudo service clearwater-infrastructure restart` to regenerate any dependent configuration files
-* Restart the relevant Clearwater service (e.g. run `sudo service bono quiesce` and allow monit to restart Bono)